rishiUT/NC-FastAPI/README.md

 When debugging the server, it's better to run FastAPI test servers using uvicorn than to constantly reload the hosted server on nginx.
 To run a test server from the command line, navigate to the "backend" folder, then run the command `uvicorn main:app --port <port number>`.
 This creates a server you can access locally through the browser of your linux machine.

 If you would like to run a test negotiation on the test server and are having difficulty partnering with yourself, you can either open a different browser or open a new inprivate tab in the same browser.
 This allows you to run multiple instances of the site with separate cookie caches, which allows you to emulate multiple users.

+I typically emulate a full negotiation with up to four users whenever I make changes, to ensure there are no connection issues or issues with the pairing system.
+This includes having all four users pair up, sending four messages per negotiation, sending an offer with each negotiation, and accepting one offer while declining the other.
+Once each user has made it to the "Negotiation completed" page, I consider the test a success.

+Once you've tested the server locally, you can test it on the nginx server by refreshing the server.
+You can use the command `sudo systemctl restart nginx.service` to do so.

+Note that, if you've changed the types of data stored in the database, or have added new variables for the database, you will need to create a new database using postgresql.
+You may also want to create a new database if you are collecting user data through crowdsourcing, to make it easier to avoid mixing data from different data collection events.

+## Next Steps

+User testing has shown some issues with the negotiation task.
+These issues, and potential solutions to them, are as follows:

+### Preliminary Task

+Mechanical Turk users do not appear to know how to use the negotiation interface, possibly because they have not read the instructions.
+A solution to that could be to create a preliminary task to test them on the interface before they are allowed to take the task that pairs them with another user.

+This preliminary task can be made by making a new page for the website that is almost the same as the negotiation page.
+However, it would be built as a tutorial; the description would tell the user how to send an audio message, and when a message is sent, it will send a recording to the user for them to practice listening to.
+Other tutorial tasks can be added to ensure the user knows how to follow instructions; for example, at some point the user could be required to send an offer for a certain amount, or told to accept or decline an incoming offer, etc.

+The code that would need to be copied to make the negotiation interface (and edited, to work as a tutorial) would be audioscript.js and the chat_ws_endpoint function in main.py.

+### Tutorial

+Since users don't appear to know how to use the interface, it may be helpful to add pop-up messages to work as a tutorial.
+These can highlight a button while informing the user how to use them (for example, telling the user to click and hold the record button to record messages).

+### Bugs

+When users send audio, the recording element still contains the last audio sent.
+Users will need to re-record to send another audio clip, but it breaks immersion to have the audio clip in the recording element.
+This can be removed programmatically in the audioscript.js file, in the part of the file dedicated to sending messages.

+Users are currently able to send offers with negative values, as long as those offers are whole numbers.
+The value-checking function in audioscript.js should be edited to prevent that from occurring.

+When a user records and sends a message that is a fraction of a second long, this can occasionally fail to register as an actual message on the receiver's end, but prevent the sender from sending another message.
+This is currently solvable by having the sender refresh their page.
+It's unclear how to fix this, but since it only occurs when a user is attempting to game the system, it may be worth leaving as-is to discourage such behavior.